kerimmacit/hiring-software-engineer-task/README.md

 **2. What bottlenecks do you anticipate and how would you address them?**

-- Tracking write spikes: Memory buffer + Kafka
+- Tracking event write spikes: Memory buffer + Kafka
 - Autoscaling for request spikes

 **3. How would you design the system to ensure high availability and fault tolerance?**